90 Comments

 Sarah F's avatar

 Honestly, I wouldn't.
 I assume you would be fleeing to somewhere like Spain and not Saudi Arabia.
 Trust me that the western world (maybe aside from the UK) is very sympathetic to the plight of trans people right now.
 I don't think your daughter's deadname passport would be risky for entering a friendly country.
+Of course bring along any documentation that corroborates the name change (court order).

 If Europe is your destination, I would suggest hopping from JFK (friendly airport) to Iceland (friendly country), en route to your final destination.
 You would only need to show the passport in Reykjavik.